mprinc/vuejs.org/src/v2/guide/render-function.md

 ### `v-model`

-There is no direct `v-model` counterpart in render functions - you will have to implement the logic yourself:
+There is <span class='definition'>no direct `v-model` counterpart</span> in render functions - you will have to implement the logic yourself:

 ``` js
 props: ['value'],